reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

     s_t1 = force.train(X[1], Y[1])
     print("Parameters after second update:", force.Wout, force.bias)

-The :py:meth:`Node.train` method can also be called on a timeseries of variables and targets, in a similar way to what can be done with the :py:meth:`Node.run` function.
+The :py:meth:`~.Node.train` method can also be called on a timeseries of variables and targets, in a similar way to what can be done with the :py:meth:`~.Node.run` function.
 All states computed during the training will be returned by the node.

 .. ipython:: python